 Others see the genetic code as being purely fortuitous, a system that was “frozen” at some time in history.

-Either life just coalesced from atomic building blocks through a random fluke collision of disorderly pieces, emerging by “dumb, blind” mechanical processes, a fortuitous accident, spontaneously through self-organization by unguided stochastic coincidence, natural events that turned into self-organization in an orderly manner without external direction, chemical non-biological, purely physico-dynamic kinetic processes and reactions influenced by environmental parameters, or through the direct intervention, creative force and activity of an intelligent cognitive agency, a powerful conscious creator with intentions, will, goals and foresight, able to instantiate and create successful solutions in a planned manner.
+Either life just coalesced from atomic building blocks through a random fluke collision of disorderly pieces, emerging by “dumb, blind” mechanical processes, a fortuitous accident, spontaneously through self-organization by unguided, non-designed, unintended stochastic coincidence, natural events that turned into self-organization in an orderly manner without external direction, chemical non-biological, purely physico-dynamic kinetic processes and reactions influenced by environmental parameters, or through the direct intervention, creative force, and design activity of an intelligent cognitive agency, a powerful conscious creator with intentions, will, goals and foresight, able to instantiate and create successful solutions in a planned manner.

 There's nothing about inert chemicals and physical forces that say we want to get life at the end of the abiogenesis process.
 Molecules do not have the "drive", they do not "want" to find ways to harness energy and to become more efficient

 One cannot explain the origin of evolution, through evolution.
 It is widespread and very common to see the attempt to smuggle the Darwinian dynamic of replication with a heritable variation into the origin of life.
 Biological evolution by natural selection does and cannot explain the origin of life.
 Natural selection only acts on the random variation of alleles based on DNA replication, but the origin of genes, and replication is among the origin of the entire self-replicating cell, what origin of life research has to explain.